 If you are interested in becoming a peer group leader and receiving complimentary registration for the study group, please go to our application page here: RLP Peer Group Leaders.

-Easy: Confirm or reject a traced relationship in the last 3-4 generations that you have already researched with traditional genealogy records.
-(Traced means you have used traditional records to trace your relationship to an ancestor).
+Typical: Confirm or reject a traced relationship in the last 3-4 generations that you have already researched with documentary records.
+(Traced means you have used documentary records to trace your relationship to an ancestor).
 If this is the first time you are working with DNA evidence, we encourage you to focus on confirming the genetic connection to one of your second-great-grandparents.

-Harder: Test a hypothesized relationship in 3-6 generations that you may or may not have already researched with traditional genealogy records.
+Difficult: Test a hypothesized relationship in 3-6 generations that you may or may not have already researched with traditional genealogy records; or research unknown parents of an ancestor 3-6 generations back.

 Peer Review and Feedback